 Many surprises await the reader of “The Poet in the Desert”, for it is strong meat, the work of one of those rebel spirits who cannot free their souls without smashing most of the conventions. – New York Times, June 1915

 Reed was no theoretician; he could not learn from books.
 His education came through his eyes, which were the eyes of a poet..—Granville Hicks, 1935

-This year at the Northwest Poets Concord in Newport, Oregon, I will be giving a talk about frontier poet Joaquin Miller, soldier poet C. E. S. Wood, and the only American poet buried in the Kremlin, journalist John Reed.
+This year at the Northwest Poets Concord in Newport, Oregon, I will be giving a talk about frontier poet Joaquin Miller, soldier poet C. E. S. Wood, and war journalist poet John Reed.